pixelpark/puppet-ds_389/README.md

 }
 ```

-This will enable a backup job with default parameters that runs every night.
+This will enable a backup job with default parameters that is scheduled to run every night.
-If the backup was successful, then the empty file `/tmp/389ds_backup_success` is created, which makes it easy to monitor the status of the directory backup.
+If the backup was successful, an empty file `/tmp/389ds_backup_success` is created and the modification time is updated.
+This will make it easy to monitor the status of the directory backup (by checking for the existence of the file and it's modification time).

-You can also adjust backup tasks to match your needs by calling their define directly, but you will need to provide the server id of the instance as well as the root dn and password:
+To use the defined type directly, the server id of the instance as well as the root dn and password must be provided:

 ```puppet
 ds_389::backup { 'Perform hourly backups of the directory':